I am a skilled reporter, editor, and translator. I am also a reiki teacher – and am what is often now referred to as

 “And after they are gone, there will be silence.
 And there will be stillness.
 And there will be empty places.
 And nothing you can say will change this.
 Nothing you can do will bring them back.”

-I am available for copywriting, editing, proofreading, reporting assignments, and translation (French to English).
-You can reach me using the Changing Times contact form, or message me on my new Facebook page, The Craft of Writing.
+I am available for copywriting, editing, proofreading, reporting assignments, and French-to-English translation.
+You can reach me using the Changing Times contact form, or message me on my Changing Times Facebook page or my page The Craft of Writing.

 My favourite slogan is “NO TREE; NO ME”.

-I was recently interviewed by Amy Scott from Nomadtopia Radio.
+I was interviewed by Amy Scott from Nomadtopia Radio.
 I chatted with her about my life as a nomad, my work as a journalist, the issues about which I am passionate, and much more.
 Click here to listen in.